MediaComem/comem-webdev/subjects/cli/README.md

 # Command Line Introduction

-Learn the basics of navigating your filesystem in a Unix command line interface.
+Learn what a command line interface is and learn the basics of navigating and manipulating your filesystem in a Unix shell.

 <!-- slide-include ../../BANNER.md -->